marclipovsky/vscode-string-manipulation/README.md

 Current string functions available:

-1. camelize
+1. camelize - converts hyphenated strings to camelCase
-1. capitalize
+1. capitalize - capitalizes the first character of each selection
-1. classify
+1. classify - converts underscored text to PascalCase
-1. chop - split into groups provided n # of characters
+1. chop - splits into groups provided n # of characters
-1. clean
+1. clean - collapses multiple spaces into one
-1. clean diacritics
+1. clean diacritics - removes diacritic marks from characters
-1. dasherize
+1. dasherize - converts camelCase to kebab-case
-1. decapitalize
+1. decapitalize - lowercases the first character of each selection
-1. humanize
+1. humanize - converts text to human-readable form
-1. reverse
+1. reverse - reverses the characters in the selection
-1. screaming snake
+1. screaming snake - converts text to SCREAMING_SNAKE_CASE
-1. sentence
+1. sentence - transforms text to sentence case
-1. slugify
+1. slugify - converts text to a URL-friendly slug
-1. snake
+1. snake - converts text to snake_case
-1. underscore
-1. swap case
+1. swap case - inverts the case of each character
-1. titleize
+1. titleize - capitalizes the first letter of each word
-1. titleize (AP Style)
+1. titleize (AP Style) - capitalizes titles according to AP style
-1. titleize (Chicago Style)
+1. titleize (Chicago Style) - capitalizes titles according to Chicago style
 1. truncate - trims string to n # of characters and appends ellipsis
 1. prune - truncate but keeps ellipsis within character count provided
-1. repeat - repeat selection n #of times
+1. repeat - repeat selection n # of times
+1. random case - randomly changes the case of characters
-1. convert between unicode and readable characters.
+1. swap quotes - swaps between single and double quotes
+1. utf8ToChar - converts Unicode escapes to characters
+1. charToUtf8 - converts characters to Unicode escapes

 Number related functions:

-1. increment all numbers in selection
+1. increment - increases all numbers in the selection by 1
-1. decrement all numbers in selection
+1. decrement - decreases all numbers in the selection by 1
-1. duplicate selection and increment all number
+1. duplicate and increment - duplicates selection and increments all numbers
-1. duplicate selection and decrement all number
+1. duplicate and decrement - duplicates selection and decrements all numbers
-1. sequence all numbers in selection from first number
+1. sequence - replaces numbers with a sequence starting from the first number

+Additional utility commands:

+1. repeat last action - repeats the last string manipulation command that was executed

 ## Use